 Security:

-WebAssembly runs in a sandboxed environment, preventing malicious code from harming the user’s system.
+WebAssembly runs in a sandbox, and even a malicious code cannot harm the user’s system.

 Interoperability: